-Leukaemia is cancer of blood-forming tissues, including bone marrow.
-Many types exist such as acute lymphoblastic leukaemia, acute myeloid leukaemia and chronic lymphocytic leukaemia.
+Leukemia is cancer of blood-forming tissues, including bone marrow.
+Many types of Leukemia exist, such as Acute Lymphoblastic Leukemia, Acute Myeloid Leukemia and Chronic Lymphocytic Leukemia.

-Many patients with slow-growing types of leukaemia don’t have symptoms.
-Rapidly growing types of leukaemia may cause symptoms that include fatigue, weight loss, frequent infections and easy bleeding or bruising.
+Many patients with slow-growing types of leukemia don’t have symptoms.
+While, rapidly growing types of leukemia may cause symptoms that include fatigue, weight loss, frequent infections and easy bleeding or bruising.

-Reishi mushroom, scientifically known as Ganoderma lucidum or Ganoderma sinense, has been commonly known as the mushroom of longevity or immortality.
-Out of all of the different types of mushrooms, reishi mushrooms seem to be the most widely used mushrooms for cancer prevention and to inhibit tumour growth.
+Reishi mushroom, scientifically known as Ganoderma lucidum or Ganoderma sinense, is the mushroom of longevity or immortality.
+Out of all of the different types of mushrooms, Reishi mushrooms seem to be the most used mushrooms for cancer prevention and to inhibit tumour growth.
 Mushrooms play a role in boosting the immune system and brain function.

-Reishi has been used medicinally in East Asia since ancient times.
-It is a traditional medicine used throughout Asia for cancer prevention.
+Reishi has prevailed medicinally in East Asia since ancient times.
+It is a traditional medicine in Asia for cancer prevention.

-Reishi mushrooms were outed to prolong life, prevent ageing and increase energy.
-In China, mushrooms are used to fortify the immune system of people with cancer who receive chemotherapy or radiation therapy.
+Reishi mushrooms prolong life, prevent ageing and increase energy.
+In China, mushrooms fortify the immune system of people with cancer who receive chemotherapy or radiation therapy.

 Benefits of Reishi Mushrooms